jerrychangusa/APCSA/codelab.md

 ```

 Negative
 : Be sure to include error checking to ensure the user enters a valid move.
-If the player enters an invalid move, either select a valid one for them or continue asking for a valid move.
+If the player enters an invalid move, select a valid one for them.
+Another option is to continue asking for a valid move.

 ## Checkpoint 3: Select Computer Move
 Write a method with the following signature that takes as input the computer's energy point and returns a randomly selected valid move for the computer.